TheMossConcept/MyTrash/README.md

 The folder Infrastructure contains ARM templates for most of the infrastructure and a file for deployment.
 It deploys and sets up the backends and databases but not the static web apps.
 As you can see, the Function Apps that host the backends need access to Microsoft Graph through a managed identity which is set up in the deployment.sh script.
 Although the script can be run, it's mostly meant for documentation and you can manually copy and paste individually commands to run the parts of it that you need.

 Also, you need to be aware that the cosmos DB database with the mongo API needs indexes on certain collections, otherwise all endpoints that involve sorting will fail.
-This include the `GetLatestCollection` endpoint which is critical for the functionality of the mobile app.
+This includes the `GetLatestCollection` endpoint which is critical for the functionality of the mobile app.
 The fields that need indexes are the following

 For the collection named "Collection":
 ```